 Exetel has a similar offer where you’ll pay $53.99 per month for your first six months and $74.99 per month thereafter.
 Exetel’s NBN 50 plan also gives you five free speed boosts to NBN 100 per month.
 Each speed boost lasts a single day and could be great if you want to download a game quicker but don’t normally need a faster speed tier.
 Speed boosts are only available to those on HFC, FTTP, and FTTN connections, however.

-Tangerine is a hair more expensive initially at $54.90 per month for your first six months, and $69.90 per month thereafter.
-In addition to being contract-free, Tangerine plans also have a 14-day risk-free trial period.
-If you change your mind during the first fortnight with the telco, you can get a complete refund of your plan fees.
+Tangerine is another great pick if you’re looking for a no-frills provider.
+You’ll pay $59.90 per month for your first six months and $79.90 per month after that.
+Tangerine also has the benefit of having a risk-free trial period.
+If you’re not happy during your first two weeks, you can get a full refund of your plan fees.

-If you’re after an NBN 100 plan with typical evening speeds of 100Mbps, you’ve got fewer options to pick from.
-The five providers currently reporting maximum speeds of the NBN 100 speed tier are SpinTel, Exetel, Pennytel, Optus, and Telstra.
+If you’re after an NBN 100 plan with typical evening speeds of 100Mbps, there aren’t quite as many options to pick from.
+The internet providers currently reporting maximum speeds of the NBN 100 speed tier are Belong, Exetel, Optus, Southern Phone, SpinTel, Swoop and Telstra.

-Exetel is up next at $69.95 per month for your first six months, and $89.95 per month thereafter.
+SpinTel has pretty similar pricing.
+You’re looking at $69 per month for your first six months and then $79.95 per month thereafter.